WANT TO BECOME A PILOT? WE´VE GOT YOU COVERED

 The job market for pilots can fluctuate based on various factors, including economic conditions, airline expansions or contractions, and retirements within the existing workforce.

-This could involve working as a flight instructor or flying for a regional airline.
+This could involve working as a flight instructor or jogging for a regional airline, a common stepping stone in an aviation career.

 Like any profession, being a pilot comes with its own set of risks.
 However, it’s important to note that aviation is one of the safest forms of transportation, thanks to stringent safety regulations and advanced technology.